-In Chapter 7 of this book “ The Dao of Capital : Australian Investing in a Distorted World “ , written by Mark Spitznagel ,the author clearly illustrate the failure of “mainstream economics” which emphasize the “rationality “ and “ equilibrium “ of market force and also very much “ physics centric “ base on empirical evidence and quantitative modelling has plunged the world back into years of repeated global financial crisis and “Great Depression”.
+In Chapter 7 of this book “ The Dao of Capital: Australian Investing in a Distorted World “ , written by Mark Spitznagel , the author clearly illustrate the failure of “mainstream economics” which emphasize the “rationality “ and “ equilibrium “ of market force and also very much “ physics centric “ base on empirical evidence and quantitative modelling has plunged the world back into years of the repeated global financial crisis and “Great Depression”.

 We knew that market cycles are impossible to predict.
 Their price movements are essentially random.
-But, we also know that markets will neither continue up indefinitely, nor fall to zero.
-In the past they have always “reverted to the mean.” ( which I have blog about it here , here )
+But, we also know that markets will neither continue up indefinitely nor fall to zero.
+In the past, they have always “reverted to the mean.” ( which I have blogged about it here, here )

-I will try to increase my cash/bond position when seeing market moving above +1SD , but as I explained in my previous blog post , even we are not seeing bubble in STI as of now ( which is just slightly above long term mean level ) , but remember when "The US Sneezes, the World catches a cold." ,
+I will try to increase my cash/bond position when seeing market moving above +1SD , but as I explained in my previous blog post , even we are not seeing a bubble in STI as of now ( which is just slightly above the long term mean level ), but remember when "The US Sneezes, the World catches a cold." ,

-STI was down by -43.5 points (1.31%) at the time of writing due to geopolitical tensions between US and North Korea , will market continue to drop and jitters by this unexpected incident ?
+STI was down by -43.5 points (1.31%) at the time of writing due to geopolitical tensions between the US and North Korea, will the market continue to drop and jitters by this unexpected incident?
 Yet to see ...

-Lastly , what do you think about stage of market cycle of STI index now ? are we in Spring or approaching Winter season soon ?
-Will this geopolitical tensions turn ugly and force market towards winter season ?
+Lastly, what do you think about the stage of the market cycle of STI index now ? are we in Spring or approaching Winter season soon?
+Will this geopolitical tensions turn ugly and force market towards winter season?